 Louisiana Young Heroes Day will be Wednesday, April 16, 2014.
 The Young Heroes will be treated to a day full of activities including lunch on the grounds of the Governor’s Mansion.
 The day will culminate in a banquet that night in Baton Rouge.

 The awards are co-presented by the Baton Rouge Rotary Club.
-Underwriters for the Louisiana Young Heroes Awards are Acadian Companies, Credit Bureau of Baton Rouge, Inc., and CenturyLink.
+Underwriters for the Louisiana Young Heroes Awards are Acadian Companies, Blue Cross and Blue Shield of Louisiana Foundation, Credit Bureau of Baton Rouge, Inc., and CenturyLink.